augustluhrs/BrokenGhost/RG_JulyMap/README.md

     - region and NPC show toggles
     - new object array & update

-- Arnab
+### Arnab
 - new region imgs to insert
+  - map lines: 50-60
+  - cody lines: 103-113
 - adjust the positioning of the new regions
+  - map lines: 94-104
+  - cody lines: 310-320
 - NPC images as Gwen develops
+  - map lines: 70-73
+  - cody lines: 123-126
 - adjust width/height of NPC images
+  - map lines: 150-154
+  - cody lines: 327-331
+- if wanting troop size with NPCs, maybe put a little box with # next to img like the hench box?